bobheadxi/bobheadxi.github.io/content/_experience/2021-7-5-sourcegraph.md

 ### About Sourcegraph

 [Sourcegraph](https://about.sourcegraph.com/about) provides code search and intelligence on the web across massive collections of codebases.
-Their [long-term vision](https://about.sourcegraph.com/company/strategy) is to make it so everyone, in every community, in every country, and in every industry — not just the ones working at the half-dozen dominant tech companies — can create products using the best technology.
 Sourcegraph is a fully distributed company with employees across the world.